Do you have dreams of becoming a pilot or a flight attendant? Are you interested to learn more about how the world of aviation works?

-While the cost of aviation classes is relatively pricey, there are financial aids and scholarships for students who can meet with eligibility requirements.
+While the cost of aviation classes is relatively pricey, there are financial aid and scholarships for students who can meet eligibility requirements.

-With partnerships between the university and prominent agencies in the aviation industry, this guarantees students with better employment opportunities like research and internship, along with post-graduation employment.
-Graduate and undergraduate programs are offered in this school.
+Partnerships between the university and prominent agencies in the aviation industry guarantee students with better employment opportunities like research and internship, along with post-graduation employment.
+Graduate and undergraduate programs are offered at this school.

-Their undergraduate programs include BS in Business Administration in Aviation Management (thru the Fischer College of Business), BS in Aviation (via the College of Engineering), and BA in Social Sciences in Air Transportation.
+Their undergraduate programs include a BS in Business Administration in Aviation Management (thru the Fischer College of Business), a BS in Aviation (via the College of Engineering), and a BA in Social Sciences in Air Transportation.

-Students taking up any major degree program can also add a professional pilot specialization that will pave his way towards earning a Commercial Pilot’s Certificate.
+Students taking up any major degree program can also add a professional pilot specialization that will pave their way toward earning a Commercial Pilot’s Certificate.